- Cleansing oils are designed to remove makeup, oil and other debris.

 - Some cleansing oils can clog your pores and increase the risk of breakouts.

 If you are new to cleansing oils, the idea of applying oil to your face may sound counterintuitive to maintaining clean and healthy skin.
 However, oil-based cleansers do have the potential to improve your complexion and offer a number of advantages over conventional cleansers.

-What is a Cleansing Oil?
+What Is a Cleansing Oil?

 A cleansing oil is a product designed to remove makeup, excess oil and other contaminants from the surface of your skin.
 It helps keep your skin clean and improves your complexion without disrupting your body’s natural balance of oil.

-DIY oil cleansing
+DIY oil cleansers

 DIY oil cleansers are usually made with a blend of oils such as castor oil, jojoba oil and hemp seed oil, and may be supplemented with essential oils.

 Like traditional cleansers, oil cleansing is a simple way to keep your pores clear and free from debris.
 However, unlike typical foaming cleansers which dry the skin, oil cleansers are an ideal method for balancing oil levels for all skin types.
 Some of the key benefits of oil cleanses are:

 - Ease of use: a straightforward process that only takes a couple of minutes